Introduction to ASP.NET Web API:

 - WCF Rest supports the HTTP verbs such as GET and POST by using the [WebGet] and [WebInvoke] attributes respectively.

 - To use other HTTP verbs you have to do some configuration in the IIS so that it will accept the request of that particular verb on .svc file

 - It supports different data formats such as XML, JSON, and Atom format.

-- The Web API Framework is a new framework which is basically used for developing HTTP based services with easy and simple way.
+- The Web API Framework is a new framework that is basically used for developing HTTP based services in easy and simple way.

 - Unlike WCF Rest Service, it uses the full HTTP features such as URIs, request/response headers, caching, versioning, and various data formats.

 - The ASP.NET Web API also supports most of the MVC features such as routing, controllers, actions, filter, model binders, IOC container, dependency injection, unit testing which makes it more simple and robust.

 - WEB API Services can be hosted on IIS or within the application

 - The Responses in Web API Services are formatted by MediaTypeFormatter into JSON, XML or any custom format you want.

 What is the difference between ASP.NET MVC and ASP.NET Web API?